NRL22 101: How to Get Started in NRL22

 The league is comprised of two separate series: NRL22 and NRL22X.

-The NRL22X series has a preset schedule.
+The NRL22X series has a preset schedule that can be viewed at NRL22.com under the "NRL22X" tab.

 At the end of the season, there is a Championship match.
-The 2023 season Championship will be hosted in North Carolina by Chris Simmons, who also happens to be the 2020 and 2021 series champion.
-The Championship match is a large, two-day match that follows the NRL22X series format (match director designs the stages and they are not pre-released).
-Fifty percent of the available spots at the Championship are given to the top ranked NRL22X competitors.
-The other half of the available spots are reserved for NRL22 monthly match participants and are disseminated through the NRL22 monthly match directors.
-The most guaranteed way to get an invite to the national Championship is to rank in the top of the NRL22X series.
-For the last few years, the national Championship had 200 spots available, so the top 100 ranked competitors from the NRL22X series were invited.
-Then an additional 100 participants from the NRL22 monthly matches were also invited.
+The 2024 season Championship was hosted in Frederick, Wisconsin, by Ruth Soucie and Justin Carbone.
+The Championship match is a large, two-day match that follows the NRL22X series format (Match Director designs the stages and they are not pre-released).
+Forty percent of the available spots at the Championship are given to the top ranked NRL22X competitors.
+The other forty percent of the available spots are reserved for NRL22 monthly match participants.
+Invites are based on the shooter's leaderboard standing.
+The remaining ten percent is awarded to international clubs.
+The most guaranteed way to get an invite to the national Championship is to rank in the top of either series.
+The 2024 Championship was the largest NRL22 event and the largest rimfire match in precision rimfire history.

 3. What are the divisions?

-There are currently 6 divisions.
+There are currently 7 divisions.
 The divisions and breakdown are:

 • Open: Anyone not meeting other division requirements.
 No restrictions on your rifle or scope.
 This is the most competitive division, and where the majority of the shooters compete.